renpy/renpy/sphinx/source/translation.rst

   translate piglatin python:
       style.default.font = "stonecutter.ttf"

-When a language is activated—either at the start of the game, or after a language change—Ren'Py resets the styles to their contents at the end of the init phase.
+When a language is activated â€“ either at the start of the game, or after a language change â€“ Ren'Py resets the styles to their contents at the end of the init phase.
 It then runs all translate python blocks and translate style blocks associated with the current language, guaranteeing that blocks appearing earlier in a file are executed first.
 Finally, it